Hydrocodone/chlorpheniramine (By mouth)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, enlarged prostate, lung or breathing problems, trouble passing urine, thyroid problems, glaucoma.
-Tell your doctor if you have had a head injury or have a history of drug abuse.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, Addison disease, an enlarged prostate or trouble urinating, glaucoma, lung or breathing problems (such as asthma), stomach or bowel problems, or an underactive thyroid.
+Tell your doctor if you have a history of head injury or drug or alcohol addiction.

 - This medicine may cause the following problems: